 Osteoporosis is the most common physiological disorder of elderly people mostly women in Bangladesh.
 Its incidence in Bangladesh has risen significantly and is expected to continue to rise sharply through the years.
-The basic level of osteoporosis knowledge of the population about diagnostic tools, screening, new approaches to prevention, early diagnosis, and treatment modalities is important for controlling osteoporosis particularly in elderly women.
-Fractures are major risk factors of osteoporosis.
 Early detection of fractures plays the leading role in reducing development rates of osteoporosis and improving the patient's prognosis.
-This study was performed on 200 working women.
+This study was performed on 293 female teacher.
 Among them majority (86.5%) completed graduation.
-Only few of them completed SSC (2.5%) , HSC (6.5%) and post graduation (4.5%).Most of them are private employee (73.5%) and 22% are govt. employee , only few of them (4.5%) do private business. .
+Only few of them completed HSC (6.5%) and postgraduation (4.5%).Most of them are private teacher (73.5%) and 22% are govt teacher.